 If you’re not interested in the possibility of big winds and waves, then you can finish the trip at Powder Point on Prelude Lake.
 Highlights of this paddle include a side trip to Hidden Lake Territorial Park, fabulous swimming, Cameron Falls, the ramparts, beautiful campsites and lots of bird life.

-Backpack to Grizzly Lake in the Yukon Territory
+Backpack to Grizzly Lake in the Tombstone Mountains

 World-class mountain scenery, reminiscent of the mountains found in Patagonia awaits those prepared to backpack into Grizzly Lake in Yukon’s remote Tombstone Mountain range.
 The trailhead is accessed from the Dempster Highway and is about a seven hour drive from Whitehorse.